ActiveLogin/ActiveLogin.Authentication/docs/articles/bankid.md

 | **Web**       | `BankIdDefaultEndUserWebDeviceDataResolver` | Referring domain, User-Agent, DeviceIdentifier            |
 | **App**       | `BankIdDefaultEndUserAppDeviceDataResolver` | App Identifier, Device OS, Model, DeviceIdentifier |

 The Device identifier must be identical between requests.

-The `BankIdDefaultEndUserWebDeviceDataResolver` will set a protected cookie named `__ActiveLogin.BankIdDeviceData` that contains unique identifier (DeviceIdentifier) to ensure that the identifier is persistent across requests.
+The `BankIdDefaultEndUserWebDeviceDataResolver` will set a protected cookie named `__ActiveLogin.BankIdDeviceData` that contains a unique identifier (DeviceIdentifier) to ensure that the identifier is persistent across requests.

+___Note:___

+Cookies are protected using ASP.NET Core Data Protection.
+For more information about the cookies used by the package, including how they are protected and considerations for persistent key storage, see the [Cookies issued](#cookies-issued) section above.

 #### Customizing the User Device feature
 To customize the User Device feature, use the `UseDeviceData` extension in the BankID client builder.